ktjeal/phylogeny/README.md

 aln = AlignIO.read(output_phy, 'phylip')
 print(aln) #visualises the output in phylip format to confirm that conversion was successful
 ```
+The output will print the alignment of the phylip output file, this shows that conversion to phylip format was successful.

 5. Generate a basic phylogenetic tree:

 This constructs a phylogenetic tree and allows visualisation in a basic dendogram format.